MancTwonk/duckovmods-make-bitcoin-great-again/README.md

 - ⚡ OPTIMIZATION: Reduced mod initialization time by 75%
 - 🐛 FIXED: Rare bug where Bitcoin price could get stuck and not update
 - 🐛 FIXED: bug where displaying the price on HUD would not update correctly
-- 📅 NEXT: This update was needed before I implemented the new features I have been working on for v2.0 which includes:
+- 📅 [b]NEXT: This update was needed before I implemented the new features I have been working on for v2.0 which includes:
   - Bitcoin Wallet that tracks your total Bitcoin holdings across sessions instead of having to hold onto physical Bitcoin items in your inventory.